rojo-rbx/rbx-dom/docs/xml.md

 ## SharedStrings

-This element acts as a repository for `SharedString` definitions.
-There MAY be zero or one `SharedStrings` element per file.
-All `SharedStrings` elements must be under the `roblox` element.
+This element acts as a repository for [`SharedString` definitions][SharedString-def].
+There MAY be zero or one `SharedStrings` elements per file.
+When present, the `SharedStrings` element MUST be under the `roblox` element.

 There are no attributes required for this element.

 ## SharedString
 [SharedString-def]: #sharedstring

 This element defines a single `SharedString` value for reference by [Type Elements](#type-elements).
-There MAY be zero or more `SharedString` elements per file. `SharedString` elements must be under the `SharedStrings` element.
+There MAY be zero or more `SharedString` elements per file. `SharedString` elements MUST be under the `SharedStrings` element.

 This element shares a name with a type element.
 That element is documented [here][SharedString-use].

-The following attributes are required for this element:
+The following attributes are REQUIRED for this element:

 | Name  | Contents                                                               |
 |:------|:-----------------------------------------------------------------------|
 | `md5` | A unique identifier for this element, for reference by a type element. |

-Despite its name, the contents of `md5` do not have to be the MD5 hash of the `SharedString` and instead simply MUST be a unique identifier for this `SharedString`.
+The value of `md5` MUST be unique across all `SharedString` definitions.
+Despite the name, the value does not have to be the MD5 hash of the `SharedString` contents.

-The value of this element MUST be the `SharedString` value encoded with Base64.
+The content of `SharedString` elements MUST be Base64 encoded.
 <!-- TODO: Verify what form of Base64 and put it here-->

 ## Type Elements

 All properties are encoded as a single element parented under a `Properties` element.
 Each element represents exactly one property for one `Instance`.

-The contents of the element vary depending upon the type of the property it represents.
-The name of the element SHOULD be the name of the datatype, but Roblox does not require it to be.
+The contents of type elements vary depending upon the type of the property they represent.

+It is RECOMMENDED that the name of type elements correspond to the type that they represent.
+This ensures that Roblox does not attempt to deserialize them incorrectly and maintains human readability.

-The following attributes are required for all property elements, regardless of their type or name:
+The following attributes are REQUIRED for all property elements, regardless of their type or name:

 | Name   | Contents                                              |